 Christmas Vacation marked the final film of Mae Questel, who began her career as the voice of Betty Boop in 1931.
 She passed away at the age of 89 in January of 1998.

-Though the movie is a popular holiday film in the U.K. too, it was never actually shown in theaters there.
+Though the movie is a popular holiday film in the UK, it was never actually shown in theaters there.
 Instead, it went straight to home video.

-Which may just sound like a random.
+Which may just sound like a random fact.
 But at the end of the film, when the police raid the Griswold home, the version of “Here Comes Santa Claus” being used is Autry’s.

-In the same scene, Ellen Griswold apologizes to Mrs. Shirley—the wife of Clark’s boss and Eddie’s kidnapping victim—assuring her that “This is our family’s first kidnapping,” when, in fact, it is their second.
+In the scene above, Ellen Griswold apologizes to Mrs. Shirley—the wife of Clark’s boss/Eddie’s kidnapping victim—assuring her that “This is our family’s first kidnapping,” when, in fact, it is their second.
 At least the second that we know of: In the first Vacation film, the Griswolds force Lasky, the security guard at Wally World (played by John Candy), to open the park for them.

 The trio got together to film a series of Old Navy commercials for the holiday season.
 Though Johnny Galecki wasn’t there, two previous Rustys—Anthony Michael Hall and Jason Lively—were.
 As was Dana Barron.

 27. Johnny Galecki received an award from Chevy Chase.

 In a 2012 interview, The Sydney Morning Herald asked Johnny Galecki whether he had kept in touch with Chevy Chase since the film.
 He said that “the only time I’ve seen him since that movie, which was 21 years ago I think, is when he presented us with our People’s Choice Award, so that was really neat.
 If you’re going to run into Chevy again it may as well be as he’s giving you an award.”

 28. Chevy Chase and Beverly D’Angelo were anxious to see another Vacation movie happen.